 8. Lotte Chic Choc

 One of the famous Korean treats that both adults and kids love is Lotte’s Chic Choc chocolate chip cookies.
-These premium cookies are soft and crumbly, with extra big chunky chocolate chips on top.
-Best paired with coffee!

 9. Orion Pocachip

-You can’t make a list of popular Korean snacks without mentioning potato chips.
 In 1980, Nongshim launched the first real potato chip in Korea, Pocachip.
-This well-loved potato chip is made with real bite-sized potatoes that are friend in vegetable oil.
+This well-loved potato chip is made with real bite-sized potatoes that are fried in vegetable oil.
 It’s light and crispy and a favorite anju (drinking snack) among adults.

 Aside from the original potato flavor, Pocachip now also comes in sour cream onion and snow cheese variants.